jotavare/jotavare.github.io/docs/x86_assembly_nasm/data_and_memory/arithmetic_operations.md

 {: .important-title }
 This instruction subtracts the value in `bl` from `al` and stores the result in `al`.
 So, after this operation, `al` should contain the **difference of the two numbers** `2`.

-Now lets flip the numbers and see what happens:
+Now, as an example, let's flip the numbers and see what happens:

 ```
 section .data